 If you discharge to a POTW with a pretreatment program, you may have different reporting requirements.
 Check the State of Kansas Approved Pretreatment Cities list to see if your city has a pretreatment program and who you would need to contact for further information.

 In order to comply with the regulation, dental offices must--

 - operate and maintain an amalgam separator compliant with ISO11143 (2008)

 - avoid discharging scrap amalgam or oxidizing or acidic cleaners with a pH less than 6 or greater than 8, such as bleach, chlorine or peroxide; and

 - certify their practice's compliance with the regulation by submitting a one-time compliance report and retain a copy for their records.

-Existing Sources (those discharging prior to July 14, 2017) must be in compliance with the standards by July 14, 2020 and submit a one-time compliance report certifying such by October 12, 2020.
+Existing Sources (those discharging prior to July 14, 2017) must be in compliance with the standards and submit a one-time compliance report certifying such immediately if they have not already done so.

 New Sources (those starting discharging to the sewer after July 14, 2017) must be in compliance with the standards immediately and submit a one-time compliance report certifying such within 90 days after the first discharge to a POTW.
 If your facility is a new source that has been operating for more than 90 days and has not yet submitted a one-time compliance report, please submit as soon as possible.